 Why are plate lunches so popular?

 Plate lunches remain hot items at restaurants throughout Louisiana because they please both customers and restaurant owners.
 They allow kitchens to prepare large amounts of foods that can be dished out quickly when ordered, and they give hungry customers the chance to customize a hearty meal featuring their favorite choices at an affordable cost.
 Rice or potatoes, green beans or carrots, beef or pork?
 It’s your call!

 Where can I try a plate lunch?

 When you’re craving a hearty meal, there’s no better way to indulge than with a Louisiana plate lunch.
 Lafayette, on the Bayou Bounty Trail, offers many great choices.
 Try T-Coon's Restaurant that is run by David Billeaud, a sixth-generation Cajun from the town of Broussard.
 The man knows his way around a kitchen, billing his meals as “zydeco cooking” in honor of the Cajun and Creole influences of the region.
-Don't miss these popular plate lunch spots: Pat’s Downtown, Dwyer’s Café and Landry’s Café, but you can also find more at Lafayette Travel's Plate Lunch Paradise.
+Don't miss these popular plate lunch spots: Pat’s Downtown or Dwyer’s Café, but you can also find more at Lafayette Travel's Plate Lunch Paradise.